cmuth001/Data-Engineer-Nano-Degree/project1/readme.md

      from sql_queries import create_table_queries, drop_table_queries
      ```
      #### Functions and its importance:
-     **create_database**: This function helps in droping exixting database, create new database and return the connection.
+     **create_database**: This function helps in droping existing database, create new database and return the connection.

-    **drop_tables**: Used to drop the exixting tables.
+    **drop_tables**: Used to drop the existing tables.

     **create_tables**: This helps in creating above mentioned fact table and dimension tables.
 3. **etl.ipynb**: reads and processes a single file from song_data and log_data and loads the data into your tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.